canorve/GALFITools/docs/Ellipse.md

     must be the last GALFIT fit.

 * The angles shown in the multi-plot are measured from the galaxy's major axis.
-    They are not measured from the Y-axis as it is the in GALFIT.
+    They are not measured from the Y-axis as it is the case in GALFIT.

 * In order for the program to detect the components, they must share the same center (x,y).

-* For the sub option, some odd variations in surface brightness can be seen along radius for some components (see gaussian 6 in example 3).
-    This is due to differences between q, pa and q, pa of the subcomponent.
+* For the comp option, It could be some small differences between the angle shown in the top right corner and the one from each component.
+This is because *sectors_photometry* is applied different for individual components and the galaxy itself.
+They are at different angles.
+To see the real angle which the component is measured check the output file at that angle with the *-sbout* option

 ## Examples